-Welcome to our Fine Art Gallery in Lake Tahoe.
-We are the only Premier Lake Front Gallery featuring the works of Pablo Picasso, Joan Miro, Salvador Dali, Alexander Calder, Henri Matisse, Wassily Kandinsky and Marc Chagall.
+Welcome to our Fine Art Gallery in South Lake Tahoe.
+We are the only Gallery at Zalanta, Resort at the Village, featuring the works of Pablo Picasso, Joan Miro, Salvador Dali, Alexander Calder, Henri Matisse, Wassily Kandinsky and Marc Chagall.

 Tel: 530 600 4100.